NirantK/nirantk.github.io/content/drafts/building-a-data-science-team.md

 Early on, I'd decided that I'd not repeated any of the mistakes that my previous managers had made.
 I ended up making a different version of the same f**king mistakes anyway.

 After >1 year, the only thing which works for me is to listen to what people want and then do that.
-Hiring smart people and then getting out of their way seems to work really well in our specific team.

-The limitation of this mindset is that it relies on people being able to articulate their needs/demands.

-Unfortunately, that isn't an universal gift.
-Some people would rather explode and take extreme actions instead of giving the other person a chance.
-If you have a good alternative to this - let me know?

 ### Reading Reccos